the-architect/the-architect/README.md

 I'm Marcel and I've been working as a freelance Senior Software Developer since 2010.

+## I'm available for projects!

+> [!NOTE]
-**Currently open for new freelance remote projects.**
+> **Currently available for new freelance remote projects.**

+## My Professional skill stack:

+- TypeScript / JavaScript, Node.js, React.js, and related technologies

+> [!NOTE]
+> I've worked with many different tools and frameworks over the years and am quick to adapt to new environments and technologies.

 ## 💬 Contact me
 - [Portfolio website](https://nextlevel.is)
 - [LinkedIn](https://linkedin.com/in/marcelscherf)
 - [Email](ms@nextlevel.is)
 - [Download CV](https://bit.ly/cv-mscherf)

-## My current professional skill stack:

-- TypeScript / JavaScript, Node.js, React.js, and related technologies

-I've worked with many different tools and frameworks over the years and I an quick to adapt to new environments and technologies.

 ## Previous projects I worked on